selfishprimate/gerillass-docs/content/docs/latest/brand-logo.md

 ## Examples

 {{< highlightwrap class="example">}}
 It’s important to use a similar markup like in the below example.
-But it doesn't necessarily to be a `<h1>` tag, so you can change it depending on the seo strategy you are running on your site.
+But the containing element doesn't necessarily to be a `<h1>` tag, so feel free to change it depending on the SEO strategy you are running on your site.

 {{< hint info >}}
-In this example, I create a brand logo for "**Coolors**" you can create for your brand if you like.
+In this example, I create a logo for "**Coolors**".
+Well, you can use your own brand's logo file and change the logo text if you like.
 {{< /hint >}}
 {{< highlight html >}}
 <h1 class="brand-logo">